If it's daytime, we're generating power!

-How much electricity will Southill generate?
+How much electricity does Southill generate?

 How does Southill Solar make money?